shizzywang/_cv/public/cv.md

   - Delivered responsive UI and intuitive navigation to enhance usability for both employers and students.

 - **The Idol – Dorris**
-  - Designed and co-developed a reusable chatbot builder for The Idol, the fintech platform powering major brands such as **GoCompare, Compare the Market, and Legal & General**.
+  - Designed and co-developed a reusable chatbot builder for The Idol, the fintech platform powering major brands such as GoCompare, Compare the Market, and Legal & General.
   - Transformed an initial brief for a simple chatbot into a full visual CMS canvas for building and managing conversational flows, integrated with Dialogflow\*\* for Natural Language Processing.
   - Enabled non-technical editors to create, test, and deploy white-labeled chatbots without developer support, significantly reducing build time and scaling across multiple insurance products.
   - Initially hired as a Junior Engineer but pivoted to lead product design responsibilities due to team needs.